 Examples include the refining of oil to produce fuel and petrochemicals, the production of plastics, the manufacture of pharmaceuticals, food processing, and wastewater treatment.
-Many Chemical Engineers now work in the area of biotechnology where biological organisms are used to perform the desired transformations (e.g. to make a particular molecule).
+Some Chemical Engineers now work in the area of biotechnology where biological organisms are used to perform the desired transformations (e.g. to make a particular molecule).

 The Cambridge course teaches the fundamental principles behind Chemical and Biochemical Engineering, with the aim of producing graduates that meet the needs of modern process industry.
 It is a multidisciplinary subject with the emphasis very much on applying science to solve real-world problems.

+From year two, students are taught in the Department of Chemical Engineering and Biotechnology.
+The Department moved to a new dedicated building in 2016-17 that provides the highest quality teaching and research facilities.
 In year two, students are introduced to Chemical Engineering principles, primarily through lectures, laboratory work, and assessed project work.
 They continue learning “core” Chemical Engineering in year three, at the end of which they undertake a Design Project in which groups of students design a whole chemical plant.

 In practice, almost all Chemical Engineering students stay on for the fourth year.
 This includes a research project, and a range of optional advanced topics and broadening material.
 Successful students then graduate with both the BA and MEng degrees.
 The full four-year course is accredited by the Institute of Chemical Engineers, which means that graduating students can apply for Chartered Engineering status after some years of relevant experience without taking further examinations.